Formula to Calculate Economic Order Quantity

 - Holding cost = $1 per unit

-In the below-given figure, we have shown the calculation of EOQ equation for manufacturing company.
+In the below-given figure, we have shown the calculation of the EOQ for a manufacturing company.

 So, the calculation for EOQ2=(2*2000*10)/1